 2. Boosts confidence:

-Regular movements, exercise adds benefit which nourishes the body and mind connection.
-Moreover, regular movement, training embark confidence which moves the self-esteem in a greater hierarchy.
+Regular movements, and exercise adds benefit which nourishes the body and mind connection.
+Moreover, regular movement and training embark confidence which moves self-esteem in a greater hierarchy.

 3. Maintains social connection:

-Performing joint exercise in community centers, keeps you accountable is highly rewarding.
-A regular exercise at the local leisure center maintains a healthy relationship with your subordinates which is sure to reinforce social bonds.
+Performing joint exercises in community centres keeps you accountable and are highly rewarding.
+Regular exercise at the local leisure centre maintains a healthy relationship with your subordinates which is sure to reinforce social bonds.

 4. Improvises sleep: